 Forest of Marston Vale

 O&H has a long-standing connection with the Marston Vale.
 As a major landowner in the area, it has worked with many local stakeholders.
 For example, the land which now forms the Millennium Country Park and hosts the Forest Centre was gifted by O&H to the Marston Vale Trust in 1998.
-We continue to be supporters of, and work closely with, the Forest of Marston Vale, most recently on our project at Wood End.
+We continue to be supporters of, and work closely with, the Forest of Marston Vale and it features very strongly in our Development Brief.

 O&H granted a 30 year lease to the Forest of Marston Vale for the creation of new woodland on vacant agricultural land at Wood End.
 The 11 hectare site lies between Marston Thrift and Wood End Lane, close to Rectory Wood, extending the wildlife corridor in this part of the Marston Vale.
 In 2015 a tree planting scheme was completed with the help of more than 450 volunteers.
 Marston Wood End now also features large areas of open grassland where Roman and Medieval archaeology was discovered.
 With our partners at the Forest of Marston Vale we are now exploring the site’s potential as a woodland burial ground.